Shannon Lake Rules and Regulations

 The rentals are for recreational purposes for the family and guests of the assigned lot.
+We promote peace and quiet in the woods.
 No illegal or commercial activity is allowed.
-The road is not ploughed in winter, but you may ski or snowmobile into your camp at your own risk.
+The road is not ploughed in winter.

 All campfires must be enclosed in a rock or cinder block enclosure with spark arrestor.
 Commercially purchased fire pits are also allowed, and must have spark arrestor screens.
 All fires are to be kept small and manageable.
 Large roaring fires are not permitted.
 Keep a bucket of water and fire extinguisher close by.